Methods: omics in biomedical research

 Lectures

-Hands-on practical work during 5 rotations in participating platforms
+Hands-on practical work during practical rotation sessions in scientific platforms

 Reading articles